kohortpay/module-prestashop/README.md

 - Only FR and EN languages available.
 - Only EUR currency available.
 - Works and has been tested with Prestashop 1.7 and 8 (should work with Prestashop 1.6 but not tested, use at your own risk).
+- You should use only 2 decimals for your price and round them on each item.

 ### Features
 - Add a new payment method that you customer will love (Pay less, together)
-- Redirect to an awesome and customized payment page (using you customer order details).
+- Redirect to an awesome and customized payment page (using you customer cart details).
 - Enable/disable the module by a simple switch through the settings.
 - Possibility to set minimun amount, under which the payment is disabled.
 - Easy way to switch live/test mode by filling you API secret key (sk or sk_test).